fitbenchmarking/fitbenchmarking/docs/source/contributors/structure.rst

 Docker (``Docker``)
 ###################

-The continuous integration process on travis currently run on a Docker container, and this directory holds the Dockerfiles.
+The continuous integration process on Azure Pipelines currently run on a Docker container, and this directory holds the Dockerfiles.
 The Docker containers are hosted on Dockerhub.